kraudy/ibmi_os/README.md

 ![alt text](./images/the_green_screen.png)

-## Explaining Objects

-Remember the idea of a [Single Virtual Storage (SVS)](https://en.wikipedia.org/wiki/OS/VS2_(SVS))?
-Well, since the hardware natively gives a single virtual abastraction of all the system resources to the operating system, the obvious move would be to take advantage of this so that everything in the IBM I leverages this power of abstraction.
-That is when the concept of ***Object*** is born.

 > Modern system even have [Multiple Virtual Storage (MVS)](https://en.wikipedia.org/wiki/MVS)

 > Single Virtual Storage (SVS) means that auxiliary storage capacity can be added as needed without changing current application programs.

-An **object** is an instance of an abstract data type and the system instructions exist to create, manipulate, examine and delete each of these system object types.
-The data type of the object defines what type of operations can be performed on it.
-That is the technical definition.

-> The non definition definition: An object is *something* to *operate on*.

-> This idea is similar to typed pointers in a programming language like C: `int *i = 0` => This means that at some address the machine will store a series of bits that will be interpreted in the context of the abstract data type **int**.

-Here is an interesting point to note: When a command that modifies an object is executed, it actually performs a series of high-level microcode instructions that modify the object attributes or composition.
-This means, that the high-level instruction set is intended to perform operations directly on these abstractions called **objects** instead of directly doing register/memory operations like the low-level instruction set that actually execute operations.

-What gives?
-Well, objects can be: programs, jobs, tables, cursors, data queues, memory spaces, etc. The memory space is the only object that can be manipulated at the byte level by instructions like the legendary ***MOVE*** operation.

-> A job or process has a ***Process Control Space*** object that contains its state and is usually asiciated to a ***User Profile*** object when you log in on the system.

-To address (locate) these objects, the system uses different types of pointers: system pointers, space pointers, data pointers, instruction pointers, etc.

-> As you may see, IBM took the idea of abstract data type like int, float, char, etc, to a whole new level.

-Pointers address objects but they use a ***context object*** to resolve names which allow logical object substitution (which are zero cost movements, similar to those performed on tensor tranformations like transpose).
-The same object name can reffer to different object in different context.
-When an object is addressed, the system examines the ***Name Resulition List (NRL)*** which is basically a list of pointers to various ***context objects***

 Contextualized to the IBM I, a ***context object*** is the object **Library** and the ***Name Resulition List (NRL)*** is the **Library list** of the job which has a list of libraries where objects will be searched.
 This will make more sense later.